Yordan Alvarez Player Props: Astros vs. Yankees

-The Houston Astros, including Yordan Alvarez and his .667 slugging percentage over his past 10 games, take on starter Luis Severino and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+Yordan Alvarez -- batting .382 in his past 10 games -- will be in action for the Houston Astros against the New York Yankees, with Nestor Cortes Jr. on the hill, on August 5 at 1:05 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Yankees.
+In his most recent game, he racked up two hits (going 2-for-4 with a home run and an RBI) against the Yankees.

 Yordan Alvarez Game Info & Props vs. the Yankees